Post-War Collective in Sri Lanka

 • 1 / 13

 The common lobby with its panoramic window.
+Global finalist entry 2015.

 • 2 / 13

 The slip-form, rammed- earth wall construction process is projected as an opportunity to transfer technology to locals/soldiers.
 The subsequent training tasks are planned at an early design stage called “fabrication and training design”.
 Here, various components of the system and mould-work are delineated, the fabrication/training tolerances are defined, the production site (training ground), minimum module and sample labour gang (for training) are established, and fabrication steps are laid out.
+Project update November 2015.

 • 3 / 13

-Presentation of the Global Silver Award 2015: celebration of prize winners Ganga Ratnayake and Milinda Pathiraja (center) of Robust Architecture Workshop, Colombo and team members.
+Presentation of the Global Silver Award 2015: Celebration of prize winners Ganga Ratnayake and Milinda Pathiraja (center) of Robust Architecture Workshop, Colombo and team members.

 • 4 / 13

 The building runs down the hill playfully, incorporating sudden changes in spatial volumes, and framing distant views through its cubic protrusions.
+Project update November 2015.

 • 5 / 13